crosso-au/HASS.pH-W218/README.md

 ## Security

 - Never commit your Client Secret or Access Token to Git.
 - This integration reads device state only.
-It does not write commands.
+It does need write commands - In your Tuya permissions, read is fine if you're worried about least-privilege.

 ---